 Note: Your readers will become accustomed to seeing your posts at a certain frequency.
 Part of building reader trust and value for your visitors is maintaining regular posts.

 3.3 Business Tasks + Schedule

-. . . and since your blog is your business, make sure you don’t neglect business tasks, such as accounting, marketing, following up on invoices, providing customer service, etc. Write down all the regular tasks you need to complete and assign them to different days of the week.
+. . . and since your blog is your business, make sure you don’t neglect business tasks, such as accounting, marketing, following up on invoices, providing customer service, and so on.
+Write down all the regular tasks you need to complete and assign them to different days of the week.
 Whatever works for you.
-My business tasks go in my planner as the square black & white stickers you see in the image above.
+My business tasks go in my planner as the square black & white stickers you can see in the planner image above.

 3.4 Guest Posting Guidelines

 If you plan to feature guest posts on your blog from other bloggers/experts, create some general guidelines that you can email out or post on your site to make the process smooth and beneficial for your guests and your blog.